nolanlawson/css-talk-2022/markdown.md

 ???

 Now, there's still a problem with our algorithm.
 What about descendant selectors?
-In this case, we can find `.foo` instantly, but that doesn't help us much with `.bar`, because what we care about is the relationship between the two nodes.
+In this case, we need to find all `.bar` elements inside of a `.foo`.

 ---